volkankorkmaz/volkankorkmaz/README.md

 - Full Stack Developer with more than 17 years experience in web and app
 - I graduated in Computer Science in 2005.
 I completed the Master of Business Administration (MBA) in 2016.
-- I'm a Software Engineer with over 17 years of experience.
 - I'm a Dynamics CRM Consultant and Developer with over 12 years of experience.
 - I love solving problems and designing software components with long-term maintainability.
 - I'm also excited and curious to learn and try new developments.